isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Plant Pest Control.md

 <section>
 	<h4 id="cultural_control">Cultural control, or preventative control</h4>
 	<img title="Community Gardeners checking their plants for pests.
 Photo by Jacqueline Chua." src="/images/Gardeners/Harvesting_JacChua%20(2).jpg">
-	<p>Cultural Control starts with the intention to maintain high standards of garden hygiene and maintenance to keep your plants healthy, and your garden manageable.
+	<p>Cultural control starts with the intention to maintain high standards of garden hygiene and maintenance to keep your plants healthy, and your garden manageable.
 This ongoing form of control depends on consistent work so that pests are easier to spot and treat before they become a massive infestation.
 Unhealthy plants will attract pests, which will then affect other plants in your garden.</p>
 	<p>Here’s how you can keep your plants healthy:</p>
 	<ul>
 		<li><a href="/page-index/horticulture-techniques/choosing-plants/">Choose plants</a> that can thrive in your garden’s environment.
 Plants that cannot adapt to your garden’s prevailing environmental conditions will be inherently unhealthy and pest prone.
 For example, sun-loving plants will attract pests when planted in shady areas and vice versa.
 Use our <a href="/plant-search/">plant suggester tool</a> to choose your plants wisely. </li>